KwaZulu-Natal Youth Choir: History

 2004 – Invited to perform at the opening ceremony of the International MacLachlan X with the Free State Youth Symphony Orchestra in Stellenbosch on 25 March 2004.
 Mr. G. du Toit to act as clinician.

 2005 – The KZN Youth Choir toured Europe and visited Austria and Germany during this time.
 They performed with the Ulmer Spatzen Choir in Ulm.
 The Youth Choir also participated in the 4th Johannes Brahms International Choir Competition & Festival.
 The choir obtain two gold medals and achieved first and third place in the two categories they participated in.
 In 2005 the choir obtained numerous awards from the South African Choral Association.
 Mr. Gerard'd du Toit won best Conductor, Roland Perold won best accompanist and Mrs. Ilse Bothma won best Administrator for choirs.
 The choir's ever popular CDs also obtained its first award for the 2004 KZN Youth Choir CD.

 2007 – The choir is invited to attend the "Music Youth and Dance Celebrations" in Tallinn, Estonia and forms part of a 32,000-strong mass choir performing in front of 18,0000 spectators in an open-air venue.
-The choir performs with the members of the Estonian Youth Symphony Orchestra before travelling to St Petersburg, Moscow and finally Ulm.
+The choir performs with the members of the Estonian Youth Symphony Orchestra before travelling to Saint Petersburg, Moscow and finally Ulm.
 Here the choir performs with the Ulmer Spatzen Choir.

 2008 – A very successful tour to the Free State, Cape Town and Eastern Cape is undertaken, together with the Chamber Orchestra of the Nomme Music School of Tallinn, Estonia under the baton of Jüri-Ruut Kangur.
-The UKZN Bel Canto Chamber Choir, as the senior choir of the KZN Youth Choir and as associated choir to the Department of Music at UKZN – Durban, is invited to participate in the 20th IFAS competition in Pardubice, Czech Republic.
-(IFAS – International Festival of Academic Choirs).
+The UKZN Bel Canto Chamber Choir, as the senior choir of the KZN Youth Choir and as associated choir to the Department of Music at UKZN – Durban, is invited to participate in the 20th IFAS competition in Pardubice, Czech Republic (IFAS – International Festival of Academic Choirs).
 The choir wins a gold certificate, placing second in the Indigenous Folklore category.

 2009 – The KZN Youth Choir participated in the Cecilia Seghizzi International Choir Competition in Gorizia, Italy in July 2009.
 The choir was awarded three premium awards, one in Folklore, The UKZN Bel Canto Chamber choir in the Jazz Category, and the Public Prize for the most popular choir was also awarded to the KZN Youth Choir.

 The choir met their partner choir, the Ljubljana Madrigalisti under the baton of Andreja Martinjak in Ljubljana, and the choirs performed on the Marketplatz.